zooniverse/panoptes/docs/source/includes/_json_api.md

 Content-Type: application/json
 ```

-When a fetch request includes an `?include` query parameter (a comma-separated list of related resources for the requested resource) the response will contain a *linked* field with those linked resources.
+When a fetch request includes an `?include` query parameter (a comma-separated list of related resources of the requested resource) the response will contain a *linked* field with those linked resources.
 This avoids any extra requests since everything will come back in one response.

 ```json
 {